Over 10 million NGOs help 1 billion people worldwide

 Cybersecurity and AI in the Age of Cyberattacks and Disinformation

-We need leadership, coordination among supporters, proper access to cutting edge technologies (e.g AI), and scalable funding.
+We need leadership, coordination among supporters, proper access to cutting edge technologies and scalable funding.

-The Common Good Cyber initiative, launched in February 2024, is a crucial step toward creating the lasting change we need, especially dedicated funding for cybersecurity for the common good.
+The Common Good Cyber initiative, launched in February 2024, is a crucial step toward creating the lasting change we need.

 As we reflect on the past 125 years, we commit to make an impact now and not wait another century.
 Thanks to technological advances, such as the acceleration of AI and the crowdsourcing and creation of talent pools, we are confident that we can achieve change rapidly.
 We have set a timeline of 125 hours, 125 days and 125 weeks to realise critical milestones.
 Within 125 weeks, we aim to have a critical mass of NGOs protected by cybersecurity tools, services and platforms, and empowered to leverage AI for good.